-Steve Dalzell (he/his) is a senior political scientist at RAND.
+Steve Dalzell (he/his) is a senior political scientist at RAND and a professor of policy analysis at the Pardee RAND Graduate School.
 His current research focuses on military personnel management and readiness, particularly as they relate to the Reserve Components.
 Dalzell's other interests include security cooperation, military chaplains, urban security, and civil-military operations, and he is part of ongoing RAND support to Defense Department Institutional Capacity Building efforts in partner countries.
 He completed his Ph.D. from the University of California Santa Barbara in 2006, where his dissertation applied the Advocacy Coalition Framework for public policy analysis to the development of housing policy in Mubarak's Egypt.

 A retired colonel in the U.S. Army Reserve, Dalzell served two tours with the Joint Chiefs of Staff, two years as the Army Reserve's Director of Strategy and Integration, and overseas assignments in Italy, Djibouti, Germany, Honduras, and Korea.
 He was an Army Fellow at RAND in 2002, and a Senior Service College Fellow at the Fletcher School, Tufts University, in 2005-06.
 He was a 2006 graduate of the U.S. Army War College.
 Prior to joining RAND, he was a professorial lecturer at American University's School of International Service, where he taught courses on U.S. foreign policy, peace and conflict resolution, African security, and veterans issues.